TL;DR

 Which is the better productivity for Mac in 2026?

 We compared BetterTouchTool and Raycast across 5 key factors including price, open-source status, and community adoption.
-Both BetterTouchTool and Raycast are excellent productivity.
+For most users in 2026, Raycast is the better choice because it's free.
 Read our full breakdown below.

 Tool to customise input devices and automate computer systems